Street Smart: Esdaile Avenue

 Riots!
 Scandal!

 Although the province of Quebec was historically French and Catholic, the population of the province and the major city of Montreal in particular was in a state of flux during the mid-19th Century.
-Following the Rebellions of 1837-1838, more English speaking Protestants had moved to Montreal.
-This development carved deep divisions amongst the citizenry that followed cultural, religious, and linguistic lines, and made Gavazzi's visit all the more tense.
+Following the Rebellions of 1837-1838, more English-speaking Protestants had moved to Montreal.
+This development carved deep divisions amongst the citizenry that followed cultural, religious, and linguistic lines, and made Gavazzi's visit even more tense.
+Soon, John and Robert were caught up in this provocative and violent moment in Montreal history.

-On June 6, 1853 - only a few days after John's marriage - protestors gathered outside the Free Presbyterian Church in Quebec City where Gavazzi was speaking.
-Stones were thrown through the church windows and a large physical altercation occurred before local troops were sent in to dissolve the situation.
+On June 6, 1853 only a few days after John's marriage protestors gathered outside the Free Presbyterian Church in Quebec City where Gavazzi was speaking.
+They threw stones through the church windows and there was a large physical altercation.
+Troops were sent in to dissolve the situation.

-Knowing that Gavazzi's presence had caused such a stir in Quebec City, Montreal city Mayor Charles Wilson aimed to not have the incident repeated.
-Gavazzi was scheduled to speak on June 9 at The Bonsecours Hall (City Hall); Wilson denied him the use of the building, perhaps hoping that Gavazzi would move on.
-However, the First Congregational Church, or Zion Church, on St. Maurice Street opened their doors to Gavazzi and the talk was to go forward as scheduled.
+Knowing that Gavazzi's presence had caused such a stir in Quebec City, Montreal city Mayor Charles Wilson aimed to not have the incident repeated for a second stop of his tour.
+When he denied Gavazzi the use of City Hall, the Zion Church on Maurice Street instead offered their space for his talk.
 Fearing the worst, Wilson requested assistance from the British 26th Regiment to help keep the peace along with the local police department.

-Just as it had been in Quebec City, protestors gathered outside the church were Gavazzi was speaking.
-As he preached, the people within the church applauded Gavazzi, which caused the crowd outside to became more incensed.
+Similarly to Quebec City, protestors gathered outside the church where Gavazzi was speaking.
+As he preached, the crowd outside to became more incensed as the audience cheered.
 Midway through the event, Gavazzi stopped his address.
-A group of attendees rushed behind the church altar were they had hidden weapons.
+A group of attendees rushed behind the church altar where they had hidden weapons.
 They opened the doors to the church and began to fire into the crowd.
 At near the same time, there was a reading of the Riot Act and the soldiers were given the cue to fire in an attempt to control the crowd.
 When the dust had settled, between eight and twelve people were shot and killed, with an estimated total thirty lives lost in the street violence that followed.

 The person accused of being the man in the light coat and white hat?
 Robert Esdaile, John's brother.

 John, of course, jumped to his brother's defense.
-During the Inquest, he provided his version of events from that night:
+During the Inquest, he provided his version of events from that night.
+He stated that he had been with his brother:

 On the evening of the 9th of June my brother Robert... with myself and Mr. Hallowell left St. James Street shortly after six o'clock, passed Zion Church by the Haymarket, met Dr. Crawford and had some conversation with him, and proceeded home up Beaver Hall. ...
 I left him at Debeichi's cottage, he proceeding towards his own house, which is three or four hundred yards above mine.
 About eight o'clock, Mrs. Robert Esdaile came down to my house and stated that Mr. William Muir and her husband had gone to town in consequence of the firing they had heard from his house.
 I saw him again at nearly nine o'clock and he said he'd been down at Mr. Allan's, No. 3 Beaver Hall.
 When he left me, he was dressed in a black coat, as he was also when he returned.
 He had not a white coat in his possession then, so far as I know....
 It was impossible for my brother to have been at the lecture.
 The lecture had not commenced when we passed Zion Church to go up.
 Dr. Crawford was waiting to get admittance.